Scoreboard & Thoughts

 )

-The blockchain also implemented audit hooks to block calls everything except builtins.id, cpython.PyInterpreterState_Clear and cpython._PySys_ClearAuditHooks, the last 2 being unable to be called anyways from standard python as they are internal cython calls.
+The blockchain also implemented audit hooks to block calls to everything except builtins.id, cpython.PyInterpreterState_Clear, and cpython._PySys_ClearAuditHooks, the last 2 being unable to be called anyways from standard Python as they are internal Cython calls.

 static int audit(const char *event, PyObject *args, void *userData) {